Mohamedfat7i/My-pictures/README.md

 # My-pictures
-I took these photos with your phone.
+I took these photos with My phone.
 Give me your opinion.
 Thank you for visiting my page.